Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 That being said, most VPNs have a Fair Use policy which allows them to interrupt connections if they detect abuse.

-Some VPNs unofficially cap the number of connections to 20, although we haven’t seen ExpressVPN, Surfshark or PIA do this in our tests.
+Some VPNs unofficially cap the number of connections to 20, although we haven’t seen Surfshark, PIA, or IPVanish do this in our tests.

-Is There a Free VPN with an Unlimited Device Policy?
+Are There Free VPNs with Unlimited Device Policies?

 Windscribe is the only (safe) free VPN with an unlimited device policy.